 3. Frankie Edgar vs. Gray Maynard II

-Frankie Edgar’s performance in his rematch versus Gray Maynard at UFC 125 is maybe the most awe inspiring on this list.
-The first round was one part utter dominance by “The Bully,” and another part legendary survival by “The Answer.”
-Yet Edgar’s survival is not what makes their title fight so memorable, it was just as much about him going from down on the score cards in a big way, to sweeping the rest of the fight and nearly getting a win despite it all.
-The bout was highly competitive throughout, an easy inclusion as on of the Top-10 UFC rematches ever, and the moment the New Jersey native truly became a UFC superstar.
+Frankie Edgar's performance in his rematch versus Gray Maynard at UFC 125 is maybe the most awe-inspiring on this list.
+The first round was one part utter dominance by "The Bully," and another part legendary survival by "The Answer."
+Yet Edgar's survival is not what makes their title fight so memorable, it was just as much about him going from down on the scorecards in a big way, to sweeping the rest of the fight and nearly getting a win despite it all.
+The bout was highly competitive throughout, and easy inclusion as one of the Top-10 UFC rematches ever, and the moment the New Jersey native truly became a UFC superstar.

 2. Dustin Poirier vs. Max Holloway II